 Palmitoylethanolamide may sound fancy or foreign, but it is both produced by the human body and found in commonly available foods such as egg yolk and peanuts.

-What makes this compound notable is the fact that it operates with the human Endocannabinoid System (ECS) where it may have a role to play in facilitating anti-inflammatory and anti-pain signals on the cellular level.
+What makes this compound notable is the fact that it may operate in some capacity within the human Endocannabinoid System (ECS) where it may have a role to play in facilitating anti-inflammatory and anti-pain signals on the cellular level.

 Given that endometriosis is a condition characterized, in part, by pelvic pain and inflammation it is perhaps unsurprising that PEA supplementation has been explored as a potential supportive management option.